woodymorrice/crewflow/README.md

 # Crewflow

-Crewflow is a fully featured employee management system.
+Crewflow is a fully featured employee management system that facilitates management of employee information, scheduling, and company communication.

 ## Requirements